Skip to main content

 • Multi-cloud and non-cloud support

-• Inventory automation using auto-attachment rules
+• Inventory automation with auto-attachment logic

 Use cases